Manifestations of Local Supersolidity of $^{4}$He around a Charged Molecular Impurity: Structural Properties

-{\em Results and Discussion.} The stark difference between the impact of neutral and charged impurities on the surrounding helium is clearly illustrated by the distributions reported in Fig.~\ref{fig:distrib} for \meth{} versus \pmeth{} solvated by 60 \he{} atoms.
-The pronounced \pmeth{\ccdots}\he{} interaction leads to enormous density modulations around the impurity and almost no particle exchange of helium atoms between the first and second solvation shell.
-In contrast, the presence of \meth{} leads to mild modulations even though a weakly defined, faint first shell can be identified.
-This significant impact of \pmeth{} on the solvent structure can also be seen in the He{\ccdots}He distributions that clearly indicate a highly structured helium environment around this molecule.
-This is most notable in the first shell, see inset of Fig.~\ref{fig:distrib}(e), where the high density of about 0.11~\AA{}$^{-3}$, which largely exceeds the freezing density of bulk helium, results in a solid-like order~--- the \he{} snowball as known from simple monatomic cations.
+The impact of neutral and charged impurities on the surrounding helium is illustrated by the distributions reported in Fig.~\ref{fig:distrib} for \meth{} versus \pmeth{} solvated by 60 \he{} atoms.
+The pronounced \pmeth{\ccdots}\he{} interaction leads to large density modulations around the impurity and almost no interchange of helium atoms between the first and second solvation shell, as seen by the density close to zero in between the two peaks in Fig.~\ref{fig:distrib}(d).
+In contrast, the presence of \meth{} leads to mild modulations even though a weakly defined, faint first shell can be identified followed by a region of significant helium density allowing for easy interchange of $^4$He between the first shell and beyond.
+These are the signatures of the much weaker interaction of $^4$He with CH$_4$ compared to CH$_5^+$ as a result of CH$_5^+$ being a charged molecule.
+This significant impact of \pmeth{} on the solvent structure can also be seen in the He{\ccdots}He distributions that indicates a highly structured helium environment only around \pmeth{} whereas not much such structure is seen for CH$_4$.
+This is most pronounced in the first shell, see inset of Fig.~\ref{fig:distrib}(e), where the high density of about 0.11~\AA{}$^{-3}$, which largely exceeds the freezing density of bulk helium, results in a solid-like order~--- the \he{} snowball as known from simple monatomic cations.
 This solid-like structure of the first shell is confirmed by the angular distribution of helium around the carbon atom of \pmeth{}, shown in the inset of Fig.~\ref{fig:distrib}(d), that exhibits sharp peaks in the first shell.
+Finally, the spatial distribution functions (SDFs) depicted in the rightmost column of Fig.~\ref{fig:distrib} clearly summarize what is observed based on these radial and angular distribution functions.
+The real-space structuring of the probability distribution of $^4$He atoms around CH$_5^+$ versus CH$_4$ appears clearly: $^4$He atoms are significantly more localized around CH$_5^+$~(f) compared to CH$_4$~(c) which indicates \emph{pronounced local translational and orientational order of helium close to CH$_5^+$}.
+This is what we call ``solid-like order'' in such a finite cluster obviously without implying long-range periodicity as in an extended crystal.